What Is Economic Statecraft?

 BRI is ambitious, complicated, and risky.
 But the benefit to China could be huge, boosting the country’s economic growth and political influence.
 The potential is so great that the United States and its partners have announced their own economic statecraft initiative known as the Build Back Better World (B3W), which aims to fund hundreds of billions of dollars of infrastructure projects around the world.

 If successful, BRI and B3W will stand as testaments to the power of economic statecraft, showing that lending money abroad can be an effective foreign policy tool.

-Now that World101 has covered the fundamentals of economic statecraft, put these principles into practice with Model Diplomacy’s companion pop-up case, Economic Statecraft: Foreign Assistance.
+Now that World101 has covered the fundamentals of economic statecraft, put those principles into practice with Model Diplomacy’s companion mini simulation, Economic Statecraft: Foreign Assistance.